donetick/donetick/README.md

 ## Features

 ### Task & Chore Management
-**Collaborative Organization**: Create and manage tasks either solo or with family and friends through shared circles.
-Each circle functions as a collaborative workspace with role-based permissions.
+**Collaborative**: Create and manage tasks either solo or with family and friends.
+You can create a group and share or assign some of the tasks or chores with others.

-**Natural Language Task Creation**: Simply describe what you need to do in plain English.
-Donetick automatically extracts dates, times, and recurrence patterns from phrases like "Change water filter every 6 months" or "Take the trash out every Monday and Tuesday at 6:15 pm."
+**Natural Language Task Creation**: Describe what you need to do in plain English.
+Donetick automatically extracts dates, times, and recurrence patterns from phrases like “Change water filter every 6 months” or “Take the trash out every Monday and Tuesday at 6:15 pm.”

-**Advanced Scheduling**: Beyond basic recurring tasks, Donetick offers adaptive scheduling that learns from completion patterns, flexible recurrence options, completion windows, and custom triggers based on historical data.
+**Advanced Scheduling**: Supports flexible scheduling: daily, weekly, monthly, yearly, specific months, specific days of the week, or even adaptive scheduling — where Donetick learns from historical completions to suggest due dates automatically.

-**Subtasks & Organization**: Break down complex tasks into manageable subtasks with progress tracking.
-Organize everything with labels that can be shared across your circle for consistent categorization.
+**Subtasks & Tagging/Labeling**: Break down complex tasks into manageable subtasks with progress tracking.
+Organize everything using labels that can be shared across your group.

+**Add Photos**: Attach photos directly to tasks.
+Supports local storage (WIP) or cloud providers including AWS S3, Cloudflare R2, MinIO, and other S3-compatible services.

+**Things**: A unique feature in Donetick.
+“Things” let you track data that isn’t a task.
+A Thing can be a number, boolean (true/false), or plain text.
+You can also mark tasks as done automatically when a Thing changes to a certain value.

+**NFC Tag Support**: Create physical triggers by writing NFC tags that instantly mark tasks as complete when scanned.

 ### Gamification & Progress
-**Points System**: a built-in points system that rewards task completion and tracks your productivity over time.
+**Points System**: Built-in points system that rewards task completion and tracks your progress over time.

-**Comprehensive Analytics**: Monitor completion rates, view historical trends, and analyze productivity patterns to optimize your workflow.
+**Comprehensive Analytics**: See task breakdowns by label, completion status, and other helpful graphs.

 ### Security & Authentication
-**Multi-Factor Authentication**: Support for TOTP-based MFA.
+**Multi-Factor Authentication**: Supports TOTP-based MFA.

-**Multiple Sign-In Options**: Choose from local accounts, Google OAuth, or other OAuth2 providers for convenient and secure authentication.
+**Multiple Sign-In Options**: Choose from local accounts or any OAuth2 provider that supports OIDC, like Keycloak, Authentik, Authelia, etc. (Tested with Authentik.)

-### File Management & Storage
-**File Attachments**: Attach files directly to tasks and chores.
-Upload profile photos and manage all your content with ease.

-**Flexible Storage**: Works with local storage(WIP) or cloud providers including AWS S3, Cloudflare R2, MinIO, and other S3-compatible services.

 ### Notifications & Integrations
-**Multi-Platform Notifications**: Receive reminders through Telegram, Discord, or Pushover, ensuring you never miss important tasks.

-**NFC Tag Support**: Create physical triggers by writing NFC tags that instantly mark tasks as complete when scanned.
+**Multi-Platform Notifications**: Get reminders through the mobile app (we have an alpha iOS app on TestFlight, and the Android APK is available in releases), as well as via Telegram, Discord, or Pushover.

-**Home Assistant Integration**: View and manage tasks directly within Home Assistant using the official custom component.
+**Home Assistant Integration**: Manage and view tasks directly within Home Assistant using the official integration.
+It creates separate to-do lists for each Donetick user.
+Donetick Home Assistant Integration

-**Webhook System**: Connect with external systems through comprehensive webhook support and event-driven architecture.
+**Webhook System**: Connect Donetick to external systems using flexible webhook support — perfect for custom notification flows or automations.

 ### Developer & API Features
-**REST API**: Full programmatic access to all features through a REST API, perfect for custom integrations and automation.
+**REST API**: Full access to Donetick’s features through a REST API, great for custom automations and integrations.
+(For external use, we recommend using the eAPI, which offers limited access intended for long-lived access tokens.)

-**Things Integration**: Connect IoT devices and external systems using entities (numbers, strings, booleans) that can trigger tasks, track sensor values, or integrate with smart home systems.
+**Things Integration**: Connect IoT devices or external systems using “Things” — numeric, string, or boolean values — to trigger tasks, track sensors, or integrate with your smart home.

-**External Triggers**: Allow other applications and services to create, update, and complete tasks through API endpoints.

-🔑 SSO/OIDC Support: Integrate with identity providers using Single Sign-On and OpenID Connect.

 ---